 - Weight cycling – repeated attempts to do dieting to lose weight

-Genetic factors play an important role in determining the traits of obesity.
+Genetic factors play an important role in determining the traits of obesity and also rate of weight loss.
 Some genes play the role to telling the body how to metabolize food and to use extra calories or stored fat.

 Obesity runs in families as generally families eat similar foods, have similar lifestyle habits and thinking patterns, such as that children should eat more to become big and healthy.